NaaS/ocaml-openflow/README.md

 having parsers that return structured data and then wrapping up the packet structure as a nested type, e.g., `PCAP(pcaph, ETH(ethh, IPv4(iph, payload)))` or `...TCP(tcph, payload))))` worked well, permitting fairly natural pattern matching.
-The depth to which the packet was deumltiplexed was controlled by a parameter to the entry-point parser.
+The depth to which the packet was de-multiplexed was controlled by a parameter to the entry-point parser.

 The `Switch` design is almost certainly very inefficient, and needs working on.
 This is waiting on implementation -- although sketched out, waiting on network driver model to actually be able to get hold of physical devices and frames.
-When we can, also need to consider how to control packet parsing, and demultiplexing of frames for switching from frames comprising the TCP stream carrying the controller channel.
+When we can, also need to consider how to control packet parsing, and de-multiplexing of frames for switching from frames comprising the TCP stream carrying the controller channel.
 Ideally, it would be transparent to have a `Channel` for the controller's OpenFlow messages  _and_ a per-device frame handler for everything else.
-That is, Mirage would do the necessary demultiplexing -- but only what's necessary -- passing non-OpenFlow frames to the switch to be matched, but reassembling the TCP flow carrying the controller's OpenFlow traffic.
+That is, Mirage would do the necessary de-multiplexing -- but only what's necessary -- passing non-OpenFlow frames to the switch to be matched, but reassembling the TCP flow carrying the controller's OpenFlow traffic.